The Church of Jesus Christ of Latter-day Saints in Fiji: Stakes and Districts

-As of February 2023, the following stakes and district exist in Fiji:
+As of February 2025, the following stakes and district exist in Fiji:

 The Motusa Rotuma Branch and Fiji Suva Mission Branch are not part of a stake or district.
 The Fiji Suva Mission Branch serves families and individuals in Fiji, Wallis and Futuna, and Tuvalu that are not in proximity of a meetinghouse.

 Mission

 Fiji Suva Mission was organized on July 23 1971.
 As of 2023, it encompasses the nations of Fiji, Tuvalu, and Wallis and Futuna.

 Tuvalu

-The LDS Church reported having 335 members with a branch in Funafuti.
+In 2023, the LDS Church reported having 348 members with a branch in Funafuti.
 The Funafuti Branch was organized November 11, 1985.

 Temples

 On June 18, 2000 the Suva Fiji Temple was dedicated by church president Gordon B. Hinckley.

 Prominent members

 Bruce Ferguson was a professional rugby player for the Japanese National Team from 1993 to 1997.

-Semi Radradra professional rugby player, two time Olympic gold medalist in 2016, 2020.
+Semi Radradra professional rugby player, Olympic gold medalist in 2020.

+Ponepati Loganimasi professional rugby player, Olympic silver medalist in 2024.

 Taniela B. Wakolo was sustained as an LDS Church general authority on April 1, 2017.

 Taito Waradi is a Fijian business and government leader who has served as general manager of Telecom Fiji, as President of the Fiji Chamber of Commerce and Industry, and as the Government Minister for Commerce.